Cascading Biases: Investigating the Effect of Heuristic Annotation Strategies on Data and Models: Discussion

 Our work measures the implications of annotators' potential use of cognitive heuristics in data quality.
 The analyses we present suggest that models are indirectly influenced by heuristic use and that previous observations, such as the success of partial input models, is a consequence.
 While many such consequences of heuristic use appear to be negative, we believe that this judgement should be left up to practical applications that use the data.
 We propose a fruitful direction for characterizing what models learn from data by considering annotator behaviors.

 Practically, it is an open question as to how we can control downstream data using annotator heuristic traces.
 Instead, we propose that future annotation efforts minimally track indicators of heuristic usage, using task-specific features, in an effort to document how they are reflected in the collected data and trained models.
+This would entail releasing annotator-level labels for crowdsourced data, and releasing annotation metadata \cite{plank2022problem}.